Make-Up Artist Job Duties and Employment Outlook

 Make-Up Artist Job Duties

-Working as a make-up artist can mean different things depending on an individual's position and the industry in which they work.
-Their responsibilities are varied, and duties may involve selling products, applying cosmetics, styling hair or performing cosmetic procedures like facials and extractions.
+Working as a make-up artist can mean different things depending on an individual's position and the industry in which he or she works.
+Responsibilities are varied, and duties may involve selling products, applying cosmetics, styling hair or performing cosmetic procedures like facials and extractions.

 Make-up artists working in entertainment apply make-up to actors on film sets and in television studios or to stage performers in theaters.
 They may be self-employed or work as part of a team.
 Their job duties involve consulting with other members of the crew to determine the desired effect and required look for the actors and performers.
 They may have to research the make-up, hairstyles and attire that were common in a certain period or place to determine what is needed.
 Depending on the project, they may use special effects to make a person appear sick, injured or older.